circuscode/tootpress/readme.md

 * Date Functions
 * MySQL Functions
 * URL Functions
-* WordPress Functions
 * File Functions
+* Content Functions

 ## Frequently Asked Questions

-### Which Toots are displayed in the blog?
+### Why are boosts, replys and private toots not supported?

-Only your own toots will be displayed.
-Boosts (these are not your toots), Replys (these are communication, no micro-posts) and private Toots are excluded.
+Boosts are not your toots.
+Replys are communication, but not micro-posts.
+Private Toots should stay private.

-### Can the toots be loaded automaticly?

-Yes.
-Activate Steady Fetch for this.

-### How many toots will be loaded with an API Request?

-40 toots at maximum.

-### How often will the toots be loaded?

-As Standard your toots will be fetched from Mastodon every 15 minutes.
-But you can define the period in minutes different in the plugin settings.

-### Can I load my complete Mastodon timeline?

-Yes.
-You can load your complete Mastodon timeline with this plugin.
-Just run the corresponding function.
-The Load will take some time.
-Every 5 minutes 40 toots will be loaded until the timeline is complete.

-### What do I have to do first, activate steady fetch or load the complete timeline first?

-All the same.
-It works both.

 ### How does TootPress handle the canonical URL?

 TootPress does not modify the existing canonical url handling in WordPress.
-If you want to change the canonical url, you must control that with a SEO plugin.
-This is relevant for the paged TootPress subpages.
+If you want to create a unique canonical url for each TootPress subpage, you must control that with a SEO plugin.
+This becomes relevant when your toots must be distributed over several pages and the plugin starts the paging process.

 ### What have to be considered with the usage of caching plugins?

 The length of the cron period in combination with the configuration of caching determines how early a toot will be displayed within the blog.
-If a toot should be displayed as early as possible, the caching must be deactivated for the page including the toots.
+If a toot should be displayed as early as possible, the caching must be deactivated for the page containing the toots.
 Another possibility is removing the affected page from the cache, if new toots have been loaded.
-For this, a WordPress Action is fired by the plugin (see above).
+For this, a WordPress Action is fired by the plugin.

-### Why require some updates a reset of the plugin and reload of the data?

-The plugin does still not have a high maturity grade.
-It is in a early stage of development.
-To avoid data inconsistency and process errors some updates require a reload of the data.

 ### Does TootPress support WordPress Multisite?

 No. TootPress does not support the WordPress Multisite Feature.
 The plugin is working on the master-site, but is not working on all other child sites within the wordpress network.

-### Can TootPress load toots from several Mastodon instances?

-No.

 ## Live Demo

 [Here!](https://www.unmus.de/troets/)

+## Maturity Grade

+* Low maturity level
+* Early stage of development
+* Future updates may require a complete reload of the toots.
+* To avoid data inconsistancy and process errors

 ## Branches